Electronic Circuits Theory

 Techning methods include lectures, computer laboratories and practical laboratories.
 Course is taking advantage of e-learning (Moodle) system.
 Teaching methods depend on the type of course unit as specified in the article 7 of BUT Rules for Studies and Examinations.

 Assesment methods and criteria linked to learning outcomes

-During teaching period students can obtain 15 points for the activity in computer lessons and 15 points for particular successes in lab.
-The final epistolary test is honored by 70 points.
+During teaching period students can obtain 10 points for the activity in computer lessons, 10 points for particular successes in lab and 20 points for mastering four individual projects.
+The final epistolary test is honored by 60 points.